 The Feast of Narcissus – Rocca di Mezzo

-The Feast of Narcissus is celebrated every year on the last Sunday of May (this year on May 26th, 2019), in Rocca di Mezzo, a small village in the province of L’Aquila.
+The Feast of Narcissus is usually taking place every year on the last Sunday of May, in Rocca di Mezzo, a small village in the province of L’Aquila.

 A feature of the feast, which is celebrated for more than 60 years, is the parade of allegorical wagons decorated with narcissus that bloom abundantly in May in the upland of the Rocche.

 The wagons also participate in a contest and every year the winner is the most beautiful wagon judged by 3 criteria: “flowering”, structure and scenic design.